soumyadip1997/qepsilon/README.md

 # Testing

-We use the best model saved by the $\epsilon$ modified L1-Loss for testing.
+We use the best model saved by the $\epsilon$ modified L1-Loss network for testing.

 To save training time download the best model from  https://zenodo.org/record/7697220/files/best_model.ckpt?download=1